miniflux/v1/docs/fever.markdown

 Multiple databases can be used with the Fever API if you have Apache and the `mod_rewrite` enabled.

-The Fever URL becomes `http:///your_miniflux_url/myuser.sqlite/`.
+The Fever URL becomes `http://your_miniflux_url/myuser.sqlite/`.

 Notes
 -----

-- Links, sparks, kindling and groups are not supported.
+- Links, sparks and kindlings are not supported.
-- All feeds will be under a category "All" because Miniflux doesn't support categories.
 - Only JSON responses are handled.